 Did you know my Bestie is a Registered Dietitian?
 Check out her practical tips for eating well in the postpartum period.
-Ps besides being my best friend Claire Hibbert is a Toronto-based Registered Dietitian.
-To learn more about her please visit – www.clairehibbert.com
+To learn more about Claire & her practice please visit – www.clairehibbert.com

 You’ve spent months eating as well as possible to make sure that your baby is receiving all the nutrients it needs to grow and develop during pregnancy.
 With your new arrival finally in your arms, what can you do to make sure that nutrition continues to support your family’s health during the postpartum period?

 First of all, this question depends on many different variables such as whether you choose to breastfeed, your individual food preferences/traditions, finances, chronic health issues, and so on.
 In order to figure out that’s right for you, seek advice from a Registered Dietitian (RD).
 RDs are the only regulated nutrition professionals in Canada, meaning that they are qualified to give individualized, science-based nutrition advice.

 If possible, consult a nutrition professional early on in your pregnancy journey to figure out what works best for you and establish lasting habits.
 Good nutrition doesn’t just happen overnight – it’s a long-term project that succeeds with lots of support and practice.

 Here are some general guidelines to keep in mind: